ZilantRobotics/innopolis_vtol_dynamics/README.md

 The simulator is divided into following components:

-1. UAV dynamics simulator based on `Innopolis VTOL` (quadcopter and plane dynamics with aerodynamics coefficients)
+1. UAV dynamics simulator based on `Innopolis VTOL` (quadcopter and plane dynamics with aerodynamics coefficients), `flight_goggles multicopter` dynamics or something else
 2. Communication with `PX4` flight stack in `HITL (via UAVCAN)` and `SITL (via MAVLink)` modes
 3. Bridge for interaction with `Inno Simulator` through ROS
 4. `Reverse mixer`